DimaKudosh/pydfs-lineup-optimizer/docs/rules.rst

 -----------------------------------
 In some cases you would want to restrict creating of lineup with players from opposing teams, for example prevent of pitchers and hitters from same game.
-For this you can use `restrict_positions_for_opposing_team` method of optimizer, it accepts 2 arguments with list of positions for one team and list of positions for another.
+For this you can use `restrict_positions_for_opposing_team` method of optimizer, it accepts 2 arguments with list of positions for one team and list of positions for another and optional argument that specify max allowed players from opposing team.
+By default this argument is 0 but you can change it in some cases.
+For example if you participate in tournament with a few games.

 .. code-block:: python

-    optimizer.restrict_positions_for_opposing_team(['P'], ['1B', '2B', '3B'])
+    optimizer.restrict_positions_for_opposing_team(['P'], ['C', 'SS', 'OF', '1B', '2B', '3B'])
+    optimizer.restrict_positions_for_opposing_team(['P'], ['C', 'SS', 'OF', '1B', '2B', '3B'], 1)  # 1 hitter from opposing team is allowed

 .. note::